gn0mesort/vkfl/README.md

 VKFL is a dynamic command function pointer loader and dispatch table for Vulkan.

-While there are plenty of other ways to achieve this I prefer vkfl because:
+While there are plenty of other ways to achieve this I prefer VKFL because:

 - VKFL doesn't introduce any global state and namespaces all symbols.
 - VKFL doesn't depend directly on libvulkan or the Vulkan headers.